Set up a pop-up shop

 Location and premises are vitally important to the success of your pop-up shop - see find the right premises for a pop-up shop.

-3. Getting the finance right and protecting your business
+3. Get the finance right and protect your business

 Pop-up shops will generally require good levels of stock at start up, and responsive restocking to keep the business going.
 This may require finance facilities in your bank or other forms of finance - see choose the right finance when starting up.